 The retail industry has been unpredictable for some time now and as a result of the pandemic has been forced to undertake huge operational changes for businesses within this sector – large or small, consumer-facing or behind the scenes.

-In 2021 we can expect any changes within the retail industry to be proactive, rather than reactive as we saw in 2020 when retail organisations were challenged with adapting to remain competitive during the pandemic.
+In 2023 we can expect any changes within the retail industry to be proactive, rather than reactive as we saw when retail organisations were challenged with adapting to remain competitive during the pandemic.

 Digital & Online Retail Trends